awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 ![\[Overview of the hibernation flow\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/hibernation-flow.png)

 When you hibernate a running instance, the following happens:
 + When you initiate hibernation, the instance moves to the `stopping` state\.
 Amazon EC2 signals the operating system to perform hibernation \(suspend\-to\-disk\)\.
-The hibernation freezes all of the processes, saves the contents of the RAM to the Amazon EBS root volume, and then performs a regular shutdown\.
+The hibernation freezes all of the processes, saves the contents of the RAM to the EBS root volume, and then performs a regular shutdown\.
 + After the shutdown is complete, the instance moves to the `stopped` state\.
-+ Any Amazon EBS volumes remain attached to the instance, and their data persists, including the saved contents of the RAM\.
++ Any EBS volumes remain attached to the instance, and their data persists, including the saved contents of the RAM\.
 + In most cases, the instance is migrated to a new underlying host computer when it's started\.
 This is also what happens when you stop and start an instance\.
-+ When you start the instance, the instance boots up and the operating system reads in the contents of the RAM from the Amazon EBS root volume, before unfreezing processes to resume its state\.
++ When you start the instance, the instance boots up and the operating system reads in the contents of the RAM from the EBS root volume, before unfreezing processes to resume its state\.
 + The instance retains its private IPv4 addresses and any IPv6 addresses\.
 When you start the instance, the instance continues to retain its private IPv4 addresses and any IPv6 addresses\.
 + Amazon EC2 releases the public IPv4 address\.
 When you start the instance, Amazon EC2 assigns a new public IPv4 address to the instance\.
 + The instance retains its associated Elastic IP addresses\.
 You're charged for any Elastic IP addresses associated with a hibernated instance\.
 With EC2\-Classic, an Elastic IP address is disassociated from your instance when you hibernate it\.
 For more information, see [EC2\-Classic](ec2-classic-platform.md)\.